Before you skip over those squats, take into account how vital it’s to own a robust lower body.

 Unless you have got a medical restriction, there’s completely no excuse to skip the massive lifts that primarily involve the muscles of the lower body.

 And I’m not talking regarding lying leg curls here.
 I’m talking regarding squats and dead-lifts and also the different versions of each.
-But indoor rowing machine is a great option for getting strong powerful legs.
+But rowing machine, leg press machine, and spin bike are great option for getting strong powerful legs.

 Below are the most important reasons you must be training your legs if you aren’t already.